TPs-ESIR-S9/PcapFileAnalysis/README.md

 <br><br>
 <img src="img/InputFormat.png">

+The model is based on BERT (Bidirectional Encoder Representations from Transformers) which is based on the Transformer Neural Network architecture.
+We appreciated the usage of BERT as it is suitable in the context of analyzing pcap files where bidirectional packets data contexts in the network flow is important.

 Each IP packet in a a loaded pcap file is converted to the format before being processed by the model, pcap/packets manipulation is done using <a href="https://scapy.net/">Scapy</a>

+<i>Pcap files that were used for testing & fine-tuning the model were taken from the following sources, they provide a wide range of samples containing benign/malicious activities :</i><br>
+<a href="https://www.kaggle.com/datasets/daniaherzalla/tii-ssrc-23">TII-SSRC-23 Dataset - Network traffic for intrusion detection research</a><br>
+<a href="https://martinazembjakova.github.io/Network-forensic-tools-taxonomy/network-datasets.html">Network datasets</a><br>
+<a href="https://www.netresec.com/?page=PcapFiles">Network Forensics and Network Security Monitoring - Publicly available PCAP files</a>

 <h3>Fine-tuning</h3>

-There was many attempts to fine-tune the model.
+There was many attempts to fine-tune and half of them provided satisfying results.
 When adding more training labeled samples, the model has been much more proficient in detecting the same attack or attacks of the same family (acting at the same TCP/IP layer) but it returned inconsistent and false results for the other attacks, either detecting nothing at all or a bunch of other attacks that had nothing to do with the content of the pcap file.
 Knowng that we have also filtered packets that were taken into account during training (e.g. only `GET` or `POST` requests for HTTP DoS attack samples).

 The notebook provides the function `trainFromPcapFile(file_path, label, application_filter)` which allow to add transformed training samples (packets) retrieved from a pcap file + the ability to select packets based on filter patterns.
 ```python